 AIAS Freedom by Design

-In 2016, NCARB partnered with the American Institute of Architecture Students (AIAS) Freedom by Design program, which empowers architecture students to improve the safety and accessibility of homes, community spaces, and playgrounds through sensitive design.
-Over the past two years, NCARB has provided funding for material grants and infrastructure support, as well as mentorship opportunities with members of state licensing boards and local firms.
+In 2016, NCARB began partnering with the American Institute of Architecture Students (AIAS) Freedom by Design program, which empowers architecture students to improve the safety and accessibility of homes, community spaces, and playgrounds through sensitive design.
+Since 2016, NCARB has provided funding for material grants and infrastructure support, as well as mentorship opportunities with members of state licensing boards and local firms.

 Every year, our staff architects collaborate on an entry for AIA|DC’s Canstruction competition.
 Canstruction is a nationwide program that encourages teams to build sculptures out of canned goods in order to raise donations for local foodbanks.
 Check out NCARB’s 2017 submission, the “Rainbow CANnection.”